boakenfull/tray-ds/README.md

 ### Structure

+* `src/` in this example, here is where the application using the design system would be stored.
 * `src/tray-ds` in this example, here is where the design system components are stored.
 In a live example, these components would be in their own project, published to NPM, ready for other web apps to consume the (version controlled) components.